BridgesLab/CushingAcromegalyStudy/mgi-analysis/obesity-stress-encounter-data.md

 ## Purpose

 To test the effect modification of obesity on the stress-diabetes relationships.
 This script collects the the raw data files, processes and merges them.
-This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy and was most recently run on Thu Mar  9 15:45:06 2023.
+This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Thu Mar 23 14:29:57 2023.

 ```r